 At a beam energy of 7 TeV, the critical photon energy in a dipole magnet is 44 eV.
-For this photon energy, the photoemission yield (i.e., the number of photoelectrons per incident photon) is about 0.1.
+For this photon energy, the photoemission yield (i.e., the number of photoelectrons emitted per penetrated photon) is close to its maximum value of about 0.1.
 The emitted photoelectrons are accelerated by the beam field to an energy of a few 100 eV.
-Since, for most materials, the secondary emission yield for incident electron energies above 100 eV is larger than 1, these photoelectrons generate more secondary electrons, when they again hit the beam screen.
+Since, for most materials, the secondary emission yield for incident electron energies above 100 eV is larger than 1, these photoelectrons -generate more secondary electrons, when they again hit the beam screen.

-Therefore, an avalanche production of secondary electrons becomes possible, where the electron density increases with every new bunch passing by.
+Therefore, an avalanche production of secondary

+electrons becomes possible, where the electron density increases with every new bunch passing by.
 Our simulation indicates that the build-up of the electron cloud saturates when the repelling electron space charge on average neutralizes the field of the beam.
 The stationary electron cloud can be removed by a gap in the bunch train, after which the electron-cloud build-up commences again.